-1.3.1.2 Net Change in GHG Emissions Quantification
+1.4.1.2 Net Change in GHG Emissions Quantification

 Emissions of GHGs are typically quantified as CO2, CH4, N2O, and in units of CO2e.
 The CO2e takes into account the global warming potential (GWP) of each GHG.
 The GWP is the measure of a particular GHG's ability to absorb solar radiation as well as its residence time within the atmosphere.
 The GWP allows comparison of global warming impacts between different gases; the higher the GWP, the more that gas contributes to climate change in comparison to CO2.
-Thus, CO2 has a GWP of 1, CH4 has a GWP of 25, and N2O has a GWP of 298.
+Thus, CO2 has a GWP of 1, CH4 has a GWP of 28, and N2O has a GWP of 265.
 (40 CFR 98)

-Note that starting in 2025, the GWP will change slightly.
-After 2024 the GWP for CO_2 will remain 1, the GWP for CH_4 will be 28, and the GWP for N_2O will be 265.
-ACAM version 5.0.25a or later versions will be updated to include the new GWPs for seamless transitions.
+Note: The GWP for CH4 and N2O have changed within the U.S. since 2024.
+Prior to January 1, 2025, the GWP for CH4 was 25 and the GWP for N2O was 298.
+ACAM version 5.0.24a or later versions have been updated to include the newer GWPs for seamless transitions.